Discrete Empirical Interpolation Method with Upper and Lower Bound Constraints: Preliminaries

 \subsection{Sensor Placement}

 The quality of the DEIM reconstruction is known to depend significantly on sensor locations $\mathcal G_s$ which are encoded in the selection matrix $C$.
-The optimal sensor placement minimizes the discrepancy between the true state $\vc u$ and the DEIM reconstruction $\tilde{\vc u}_D$.
-However, even if $\vc u$ were known, searching across all possible sensor configurations would be computationally intractable.
+The optimal sensor placement minimizes the discrepancy between the DEIM reconstruction $\tilde{\vc u}_D$ and the true state $\vc u$.
+However, even if $\vc u$ was known, searching across all possible sensor configurations would be computationally intractable.
 Therefore, a greedy approach based on column-pivoted QR (CPQR) factorization is widely used~\cite{drmac2016}.
 Here, we briefly review this sensor placement method.
 Furthermore, towards the end of this section, we extend CPQR to the case where some subset of the spatial domain is inaccessible to sensors.

 The rank-revealing QR decomposition of $\Phi^\top$ with column pivoting satisfies

 where $\Pi \in \mathbb R^{N\times N}$ is a permutation matrix and $Q\in\mathbb R^{m\times m}$ is an orthogonal matrix.
 Then the Q-DEIM selection matrix is given by $C = \Pi_r^\top$ where $\Pi_r$ denotes the first $r$ columns of the permutation matrix $\Pi$.
 Roughly speaking, this Q-DEIM sensor placement minimizes a theoretical upper bound on the DEIM reconstruction error.
 We refer to Ref.~\cite{drmac2016} for a detailed discussion.